Durganshu/Fluidchen-EM/README.md

 This will run the case file and create the output folder `../example_cases/LidDrivenCavity/LidDrivenCavity_Output`, which holds the `.vtk` files of the solution.
 The `.vtk` files can be visualized using [ParaView](https://www.paraview.org/) or any similar software.

-If the input file does not contain a geometry file, `fluidchen_em` will run the lid-driven cavity case with the given parameters (see [below](https://gitlab.lrz.de/durganshu/group-i-cfd-lab/-/blob/EMHD_precice/README.md#geometry-files)).
+If the input file does not contain a geometry file, `fluidchen_em` will run the lid-driven cavity case by default with the given parameters (see [below](https://gitlab.lrz.de/durganshu/group-i-cfd-lab/-/blob/EMHD_precice/README.md#geometry-files)).

 ### For `PRECICE`` configuration type

-In this case, apart from the input file, the precice configuration file (*.xml) needs to be provided as well.
+In this case, apart from the input file, the precice configuration file (*.xml) needs to be provided as well as argument 2.
 An example file is present in `../example_cases/EM_Pump`.

 **Make sure to check the preCICE documentation before doing any changes to the configuration file.**